scbao/pysonic/README.md

 from .my_neuron import MyNeuron
 ```

 12. Verify your point-neuron model by running simulations under various electrical stimuli and comparing the output to the neurons's expected behavior.
-Implemented required corrections if any.
+Implement required corrections if any.
 13. Pre-compute lookup tables required to run coarse-grained  simulations of the neuron model upon ultrasonic stimulation.
 To do so, go to the `scripts` directory and run the `run_lookups.py` script with the neuron's name as command line argument, e.g.:

 ```python run_lookups.py -n myneuron --mpi```